dogweather/forkful/content/en/c-sharp/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?

-Handling errors in C# is about managing the unexpected—like tripping over your shoelaces.
-Programs can trip over bad data or wonky connections.
-We handle errors to keep our software from face-planting, letting it recover gracefully.

 ## How to:
 Let's start with a try-catch block.
 It's like putting a safety net under a tightrope walker.
 If they slip, they don’t plummet—they're caught.

 ```C#